-Table 11: Availability states for a log
+Table 11: Availability s tates for a log Iupic III 11vanaonny 5 iaics joi a log

 State Log Behavior On duty The log is fully functional.
 It can log new records, forward events, and retrieve records.
 Off duty The log is not scheduled to log new records.
 All other functionality is still available.
 Log full The log has reached its maximum size and is no longer able to log new records.
 All other functionality is available.